Free Writing Tool

 What is the difference between a draft and a full content brief?

-The draft answers, 'How could this article roughly be written?'
-A full content brief goes further by defining the heading structure, search intent, target audience, keyword layout, competitive gaps, brand insertion points, FAQs, evidence needs, and CTA.
+The draft answers “roughly how should this article be written?”
+A full content brief goes further by defining the heading structure, search intent, target audience, keyword layout, competitor gaps, brand insertion points, FAQs, evidence needs, and CTA.

 Keep the input to: